What are the most important things to know about Truvada?

 What side effects can Truvada cause?

 Truvada may cause side effects.
+Some side effects of Truvada can be serious as noted above.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
-See the ClinicalInfo fact sheet on HIV Medicines and Side Effects for more information.
+See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.

 Other possible side effects of Truvada include: